 Jon Marr – Editor in Chief

 Jon Marr is a 19-year fire service veteran originally from the Rhode Island area.
 Jon has worked as a Station Captain and Battalion Chief with the U.S. Army Garrison Kwajalein Atoll Fire and Emergency Services Department in support of the U.S. Space and Missile Defense Command.
 Prior to Kwajalein, Jon spent 8 years as a Fire Captain for the Area Support Group Kuwait Fire & Emergency Services Department supporting the U.S. Army Central Command throughout Kuwait.
 He was also a Fire Lieutenant at Forward Operating Base Falcon in Southern Baghdad, as well as 3 years working for AMR Seattle.
-Jon is a certified Fire Officer IV, Fire Instructor II, Fire Inspector II, Haz-Mat Tech/Incident Commander, Incident Safety Officer, Airport FF, Marine FF, holds a Bachelors Degree in Fire Administration from Waldorf College and has been an EMT for 17 years.
-He is currently a Graduate Student at Central Connecticut State University studying Marriage & Family Therapy.
-Jon enjoys scuba diving, adventure travel, and watching his 7-year-old son see the world in wonder.
+Jon is a certified Fire Officer IV, Fire Instructor III, Fire Inspector II, Haz-Mat Tech/Incident Commander, Incident Safety Officer, Airport FF, Marine FF, holds a Bachelors Degree in Fire Administration from Waldorf College and has been an EMT for 17 years.
+He is currently a Graduate Student.
+Jon enjoys scuba diving, adventure travel, and watching his 8-year-old son see the world in wonder.
 Jon is a firm believer in maintaining a healthy balance of pride, tradition, and safety within the fire service.

 Ron Givens – Chief Editor